nhsconnect/ITK-FHIR-Digital-Medicines/pages/engage/engage_julie_jones_imms.md

 									</tr>
 									<tr>
 										<th>Consent for information sharing</th>
-										<td>Patient is happy for the immunzation details to be shares with their Registered GP.</td>
+										<td>Patient is happy for the immunization details to be shares with their Registered GP.</td>
 									</tr>
 									<tr>
 										<th>Consent relating to child</th>